GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 - Fields' definition:

+  - `secretName` is the name of Secret Manager
   - `dataImportHeader` is the header of uploading a CSV file.
 It is fixed in Google Analytics when the user set up the Data Import item, and it must exist in the file uploaded.